The Petit Lenormand deck is available now. Limited stock

 • What has this man clearly decided to close the door on at this moment?

-• What is he trying to protect by ending this situation, and what does he really lose?
+• What is he trying to protect by ending this situation, and what does he truly lose?

 • How could you support or respect this decision without losing yourself in it?